Northumberland Park railway station (London)

 The station and all trains serving it are operated by Greater Anglia.
 The station was upgraded in 2017 to add an extra track and a new island platform.
 It had one of north London's few level crossings to its immediate north, but this was removed in the rebuilding of the station as a result of the STAR (Stratford to Angel Road) project.
 Northumberland Park Depot for the London Underground's Victoria line is sited adjacent to the station and it is close to Tottenham Hotspur Football Club.

 History

 Northumberland Park railway station in February 2006.
 The station had only two platforms and a level crossing still existed.

-Northumberland Park was opened on 1 April 1842 as a Halt on the Northern & Eastern Railway.
+Northumberland Park was opened on 1 April 1842 as a Halt on the Northern and Eastern Railway.
 The station was originally named Marsh Lane after the country lane to Tottenham Marshes on which it is situated.